chrismurrph/default-db-format/README.md

+No need to use this anymore - Fulcro Inspect is all you need.

 # default-db-format

 Checks that your Fulcro client state is formatted as per the normalized storage format - AKA **Default DB Format**